 Many high-end headphones have hit the market in recent years, with different models designed to fit a specific type of consumer.
 The two most popular types of headphones are in-ear and over-ear.
 Although the terms are often used interchangeably, they have some distinct differences.
 Since so many people are asking, we decided to break down the differences between these two popular types of headphones.

 If you’re looking to pick up a pair of earbuds or headphones of your own, you may be wondering which one to go with.
-On the one hand, you have over-ear headphones, which are larger and block out the surrounding noise.
+There are many things to be considered and comfort tops everything.
+Suppose, if you happen to wear hearing aids similar to Oticon hearing aids, you may have to select specific kinds of earphones that go well along with your aids.
+With different kinds of earphones and headphones available out there, sometimes making the decision can be a difficult one.
+On one hand, you have over-ear headphones, which are larger and block out the surrounding noise.
 On the other hand, in-ear headphones provide more convenience and protection from the elements and are also more prone to damage.

-There’s no doubt that we take our music with us everywhere we go in this age of digital music.
+There’s no doubt that we take our music with us everywhere we go in this age of digital music, and we make sure that we have great internet from providers like viasat internet at home so that we can stream music while we’re working, in the shower, etc., as well as download playlists ready for travel, where a mobile data connection isn’t always the most stable.
 But what happens when you want to listen to some tunes while doing other tasks?
 Some choose to use in-ear headphones, and others prefer over-ear headphones for their versatility.
 But which is the best type of headphones for you?

 People have always been drawn to headphones.
 They’re portable, comfortable, easy to use, and they can help block out annoying noises.
 Despite this, headphones have mostly been available in two types: in-ear, which sits in your ear canal, and over-ear, which sits on top of your head.
 Over-ear headphones have some advantages, though.
 They’re more comfortable than in-ear headphones, they’re better at blocking external noise, and they’re better at isolating the sound you want to hear.